ambientmesh/ambient_istio/README.md

 + **For example, you’ll be able to send any request to the web-api service from the sleep pod while you may only want to allow requests with the GET method.**

-+ **In order to have any L7 policy enforced for the web-api service, we need to deploy a waypoint proxy for the service account used by the web-api pod.**
++ **In order to have any L7 policy enforced for the web-api service, you’ll need to deploy a waypoint proxy for the service account used by the web-api pod.**

  ![recommendation](https://media.github.service.anz/user/75/files/ec5ce64b-f0b5-405a-a0fe-0da278ebd7c2)